-As a business owner and marketer, I felt inspired to write about how best to approach marketing through uncertain times.
-I’ve identified 3 elements of maintaining a strong promotional presence when the economy’s struggling.
+As a business owner and marketer, I felt compelled to write about how best to approach marketing through uncertain times.
+I’ve identified 3 elements of maintaining a strong promotional presence through bewildering economic upheaval.

 Aim for Clarity in Your Comms

-Companies need to aim for clarity in all of their comms – especially their marketing.
-Clearly state what you’re offering and don’t leave customers to work things out for themselves.
-This is especially true in times of hardship.
+Companies need to aim for lean clarity in all of their comms – especially their marketing.
+Clearly state the benefits of your offer, don’t bloat your copy with unnecessary fluff, and don’t leave readers to work things out for themselves.
+This is especially important in times of hardship.

 Uncertain times are stressful.
-Unstable markets create worries for private individuals and business people alike – all of which take up mental bandwidth.
+Unstable markets create worries for all of us – worries which take up valuable mental bandwidth.
 With this in mind, your marketing needs to focus being easy to understand and act on.

 The broad strokes of clarity in copywriting can be boiled down to three factors:

-- Craft your copy with the aim of helping the reader immediately qualify whether what is on offer genuinely resounds with them.
+- Craft your copy with the aim of helping the reader immediately qualify whether what’s on offer genuinely resounds with them.
 Would they be a good fit in working with you?
 Or would they be better off looking elsewhere?

 - Use persuasive, clear language that’s not too taxing to understand.
-Even if you’re writing B2B communications, aim to write in a way that average 13-15 year olds could easily comprehend.
+Even if you’re writing B2B communications, aim to write in a way that the average person in their mid-teens could easily comprehend.

-- Always end on a single, crystal clear CTA (call to action) that states in no uncertain terms what the reader needs to do next.
-Don’t leave anything down to assumptions.
+- Always end on a single, crystal clear CTA (call-to-action) that states in no uncertain terms what the reader needs to do next.
+Don’t leave anything down to assumptions or guesswork.

 A Consistent Message in Turbulent Waters

 Some companies may feel that new, challenging times call for new, challenging branding.
-But in my opinion, it’s probably not a great idea to make major changes to an existing brand during turbulent times.
+But in my opinion, it’s probably not a great idea to make major changes to an existing brand during economic turbulence.
 Build upon your brand’s established awareness and equity rather than scrapping a persona that you’ve operated under for years.